adnaneaabbar/face-recognition-for-authorized-staff/README.md

 FaceNet is trained by minimizing the triplet loss.
 But since training requires a lot of data and a lot of computation, we won't train it from scratch here.
 Instead, we load a previously trained model.

+You should add a *weights* folder to your root, and place the weights files in it for this to work.
+I would love to upload them for you, but it's 67Mo and a total of 226 files.
+Sorry :( !

 Here are some examples of distances between the encodings between three individuals:

 ![](https://github.com/adnaneaabbar/face-recognition-for-authorized-staff/blob/master/assets/distance_matrix.png?raw=true)